chaintope/c-lightningrb/README.md

 require 'lightning'

 class HelloPlugin < Lightning::Plugin

+  # Command line option pass-through
+  option 'greeting', 'World', "What name should I call you?"

   # define new rpc.
 Usage and description are required only for the definition of RPC.
   desc '[name]', 'Returns a personalized greeting for {greeting} (set via options).'